 Although baking results can differ from one bread maker to another, the texture of bread baked in a machine is quite different from that of oven-baked bread, even when the same recipe is used.
 Rather than light and airy, bread machine bread generally has a heavier and more compressed dense texture.

 Bread Machine Flour

 Although you can improve baking results by using bread machine flour (rather than all-purpose flour), the difference often does not warrant the added cost of specialty flour.
-Breadmaker manufacturers do recommend bread machine flour, but we've found we can achieve good results with regular flour.
+Bread machine manufacturers do recommend bread machine flour, but you can achieve good results with regular flour.
 Sometimes, simply experimenting with ingredients and measures can improve baking results.

 Is the Dense Compacted Bread Just as Good?

 Yes because it is made with the same ingredients and in some cases, it may be better, since you can create your own bread varying ingredients and using your favorite whole grains.
 Some people actually prefer bread machine bread than oven-baked or store-bought loaves.
 There's something to be said for a densely textured toast.
 On the other hand, a slice of bread is so much nicer if it has risen higher, is lighter and fluffy in appearance.

 The types of bread shown in the image were both made from the same recipe and started in the bread maker, one on a full cycle that included baking in the machine (tall loaf), while the other was made on the dough setting and baked in a range oven (horizontal loaf).
 The machine bread has the typical heavier texture, while the oven-baked loaf rose higher and lighter.
 The bread maker used in this test was the Sunbeam.

 The Texture of the Bread